 Windows, external doors and joinery

 Repair category 2

-Notes The window units are of an older design and repair/replacement in the medium term should be anticipated.
+Notes The window units are of an older type and mastic sealant has deteriorated in places.
+In addition, evidence of corrosion was noted to window lintels.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
-This can occur without warning and may only be seen in certain weather conditions
+This can occur without warning and may only be seen in certain weather conditions.